Tiangong space station: Expansion

 According to CMSA, the Tiangong space station is expected to be expanded from three to six modules, with improved versions of the Tianhe, Wentian, and Mengtian modules.

 According to Wang Xiang, commander of the space station system at the China Academy of Space Technology (CAST), the potential next phase would be adding a new core module.
 "Following our current design, we can continue to launch an extension module to dock with the forward section of the space station, and the extension module can carry a new hub for docking with the subsequent space vehicles," Wang told CCTV.
 In October 2023, CAST presented new plan on the 74th International Astronautical Congress to expand the Tiangong to 180 tons, six-module assembly, with at least 15 years of operational life.
 A multi-functional module with six docking ports was planned as the foundation for the expansion.
 New sections included 3D printers, robots, improved robotic arms, and space debris observation, detection, and warning systems.

-The Xuntian space telescope module is planned to launch in 2026.
+The Xuntian space telescope, which will orbit independently of the station but is capable of docking with Tiangong, is planned to launch in 2027.